Djwarf/Qasa/docs/api/threat_model.md

 The QaSa cryptography module is designed to be a component in end-to-end secure communication systems, providing:

 1. Post-quantum key exchange (CRYSTALS-Kyber)
-2. Post-quantum digital signatures (CRYSTALS-Dilithium)
+2. Post-quantum digital signatures (CRYSTALS-Dilithium and SPHINCS+)
 3. Authenticated symmetric encryption (AES-GCM)
 4. Secure key management